-The Children and Families Act September 2014 will place a duty on Governors, alongside the Head of School/trust, to make arrangements for children with medical conditions.
-Our School/trust Medical Conditions Policy states how school/trust will support children with medical conditions to ensure that all staff understand their role in making the policy work.
+The Children and Families Act September 2014 places a duty on Trustees, alongside the Headteachers, to make arrangements for children with medical needs.
+Our School/Trust Medical Needs Policy states how school/Trust will support children with medical needs to ensure that all staff understand their role in making the policy work.